magento/devdocs/guides/v1.0/frontend-dev-guide/responsive-web-design/rwd_js.md

 You can use the <code>menu.js</code>, <code>responsive.js</code> and <code>matchMedia.js</code> to add responsive behavior in your custom theme.
 If your theme inherits from Blank or Luma, you do not even need to additionally include the script files in your theme.

-In other case, to be able to use the scripts, you need to configure RequireJS for your theme.
+If your theme does not inherit from Blank or Luma, to be able to use the scripts, you must configure RequireJS for your theme.